• Skip to primary navigation

 Instructions

-• In a large pot, Saute the garlic and onion
+• Heat the oil in a large wok.
+Saute garlic and onion

 • Add the pork and chicken then let cook for 2 minutes

-• Add the chicken cube and water then simmer for 15 minutes
+• Add the chicken powder and water then simmer for 15 minutes

-• Put in the carrots, pea pod, cabbage, and celery leaves and simmer for a few minutes
+• Put in the carrots, snow peas, cabbage, and celery leaves and simmer for a few minutes

 • Remove all the ingredients in the pot except for the liquid and set them aside